Multi-linear Monogamy Relations for Three Qubit States: Introduction

 \section{Introduction}

-Nowadays, qantum entanglement plays an important role in quantum information and quantum computation theory \cite{horodecki2009quantum}, such as superdensecoding \cite{bennett1992communication},teleportation \cite{bennett1993teleporting}, the speedup of quantum algorithms \cite{shimoni2005entangled}. \\ Multipartite entanglement is one of the biggest obstacles for physicists .
-As a three qubit system is the simplest, it attracts much attention \cite{dur2000three,coffman2000distributed,acin2000generalized,acin2001classification,toner2006monogamy,pandya2016complementarity,cheng2017anisotropic}.
-In the three-qubit system, $\ket{GHZ}=\frac{1}{\sqrt{2}}(\ket{000}+\ket{111})$ and $\ket{W}=\frac{1}{\sqrt{3}}(\ket{001}+\ket{010}+\ket{100})$ are two inequivalent states in terms of stochastical local operation and classical communication (SLOCC), and any genuinely entangled state is equivalent to $\ket{GHZ}$ or $\ket{W}$ \cite{dur2000three}. $\ket{GHZ}$ can be considered as the natural generalization of the bell state $\frac{1}{\sqrt{2}}(\ket{00}+\ket{11}),$ it violates the bell ineuqalies maximally and obtains the maximal tripartite entanglement described by 3-tangle \cite{coffman2000distributed}, if one particle is lost, then it becomes separable. $\ket{W}$ can attain the maximum under the choice of some entanglement measurs \cite{tamaryan2009maximally,chen2010computation}.
-And the generation and the application of the W state on quantum communication and quantum computation attract much attention of the researchers \cite{chen2017preparing,heo2019scheme,gao2017teleportation,tan2018teleportation,walther2005experimental,bugu2013enhancing,ozaydin2014fusing,zang2016deterministic}.\\ Monogamy is a fundamental property of multipartite entanglement that characterizes the distribution of entanglement, it presents that entanglement cannot be shareable arbitrarily among many parties, which is different from classical correlations \cite{terhal2004entanglement}.
-This property has been applied on many areas in quantum information, it can be applied on the proof of the security of quantum cryptography \cite{Pawlowski2010Security,Yang2016Measurement}, Holevo information quantities for channels\cite{gao2018heralded}, and the quantum games \cite{tomamichel2013monogamy}. \\ Mathematically, for a tripartite system $A,B$ and $C,$ the general monogamy in terms of an entanglement measure $\mathcal{E}$ implies that the entanglement between A and BC satisfies
+Quantum entanglement is an essential feature of quantum mechanics.
+It plays an important role in quantum information and quantum computation theory \cite{horodecki2009quantum}, such as superdense coding \cite{bennett1992communication}, teleportation \cite{bennett1993teleporting} and the speedup of quantum algorithms \cite{shimoni2005entangled}. \\ As a property of multipartite entanglement, monogamy of entanglement presents that entanglement cannot be shared arbitrarily among many parties, which is different from classical correlations \cite{terhal2004entanglement}.
+This property has been applied on many areas in quantum information.
+It can be applied to prove the security of quantum cryptography \cite{Pawlowski2010Security,Yang2016Measurement,tomamichel2013monogamy} and the bound of the regularization of its Holevo information for arbitrary channels \cite{gao2018heralded}.
+It can also be applied to distinguish inequivalent classes of pure states in a tripartite system \cite{coffman2000distributed,yu2009monogamy}.
+Recently, the authors showed there exists restrictions of indistinguishability for entangled systems due to monogamy relations \cite{karczewski2018monogamy}.\\ Mathematically, for a tripartite system with parties $A,B$ and $C,$ the general monogamy in terms of an entanglement measure $\mathcal{E}$ implies that the entanglement between $A$ and $BC$ satisfies